-Public Act (PA) 07-166 (Section 12)2, approved on June 19, 2007, created a carve-out from the portion of the State Ethics Code dealing with consulting.
+Public Act (PA) 07-166 (Section 12), approved on June 19, 2007, created a carve-out from the portion of the State Ethics Code dealing with consulting.
 Participating in appropriate consulting activities is viewed as being mutually beneficial for the University and its faculty and the intent of the Act is to enable such activities.
-Many consulting requests are for our most well-known faculty to give keynote addresses at national or international conferences for modest stipends and expenses.